P7-33/-SWAP-REVOLUTION.COM/README.md

 test/lint/lint-all.sh Writing functional tests You are encouraged to write functional tests for new or existing features.
 Further information about the functional test framework and individual tests is found in test/functional.

-}# BROWSER REVOLUTION.COM Description Run autogen on recent version bump
+}# MATRIX REVOLUTION.COM Description Run autogen on recent version bump

 Summary: The version bump was not landed with the land bot, so these were missed.